dpedwards/dotnet-core-blockchain-payment-solution/README.md

 ![](BlockChain/images/Blockchain%20Frontend_CoinBase.png)

-## Notable features

-- cryptography
-- process of creating blocks
-- process of chaining blocks
-- network & mining
-- wallet generator
-- make transaction
-- view transactions
-- wallet transactions
-- etc.

 ## Usage

-For detailed instructions on how to configure, customize, add/migrate content, and more read the [project`s documentation](https://github.com/dpedwards/dotnet-core-blockchain-client-clientdocs/quick-start-guide/).
+For detailed instructions on how to configure, customize, add/migrate content, and more read the [project`s documentation](https://github.com/dpedwards/dotnet-core-blockchain-advanced/docs/quick-start-guide/).

 ---

 ## Contributing

 Having trouble working with the project?
 Found a typo in the documentation?
-Interested in adding a feature or [fixing a bug](https://github.com/dpedwards/dotnet-core-blockchain-client/issues)?
-Then by all means [submit an issue](https://github.com/dpedwards/dotnet-core-blockchain-client/issues/new) or [pull request](https://help.github.com/articles/using-pull-requests/).
+Interested in adding a feature or [fixing a bug](https://github.com/dpedwards/dotnet-core-blockchain-advanced/issues)?
+Then by all means [submit an issue](https://github.com/dpedwards/dotnet-core-blockchain-advanced/issues/new) or [pull request](https://help.github.com/articles/using-pull-requests/).
 If this is your first pull request, it may be helpful to read up on the [GitHub Flow](https://guides.github.com/introduction/flow/) first.

 ### Pull Requests